Video content is one of the most engaging ways to deliver any type of content.

 The Need for Video Editing

-Videos have become the most popular form of consumed digital content.
+Educational videos have become the most popular form of consumed digital content.

 This has naturally created an increase in demand for video creators and editors.

-There are traditional video editing jobs that make an average experienced video editor making a salary of $80,784, according to Glassdoor.
+There are traditional editing jobs that make an average experienced video editor making a salary of $80,784, according to Glassdoor.

-There is also plenty of opportunity for freelance video editors.
+There is also plenty of opportunity for freelance talented video editors.
 You could also start your own video editing business.

 What You Need to Start Editing Videos to Make Money